hashicorp/terraform-provider-azurerm/website/docs/d/postgresql_flexible_server.html.markdown

 * `tenant_id` - The ID of the Tenant the Service Principal is assigned in.

 * `type` - The Type of Identity which should be used for this PostgreSQL Flexible Server.

----

-A `sku` block exports the following:

-* `name` - The SKU Name for the PostgreSQL Flexible Server.

-* `tier` - The SKU tier for the PostgreSQL Flexible Server.

 ## Timeouts